 Hazardous Waste Management Laws and Regulations

-RCRA establishes what is known as "cradle-to-grave" waste ownership for hazardous waste generators.
-Once a hazardous waste is generated, the college is entirely responsible for its proper management until it is destroyed, recycled or treated
+RCRA establishes “Cradle-to-Grave” waste ownership for hazardous waste generators.
+Once a hazardous waste is generated, the generator is entirely responsible for its proper management until it is destroyed, recycled, or treated.

 Roles and Responsibilities

 Responsible for the overall implementation the HWMP, showing visible support for the program, and for ensuring a healthy and safe environment for the College's employees and students.

 Directors and Area Managers